- It’s normal to have mild cramps during your period.

 Dysmenorrhea (pronounced: dis-men-o-ree-a) is a medical term that means “difficult or painful periods.”
 There are two types of dysmenorrhea, primary and secondary.

 Primary dysmenorrhea is the most common kind of dysmenorrhea.
-Cramps (pain in the lower belly area and/or lower back) can start 1-2 days before your period comes and can last 2-4 days.
+Cramps (pain in the lower abdomen (belly) area and/or lower back) can start 1-2 days before your period comes and can last 2-4 days.

 Secondary dysmenorrhea is when cramps and, for some, lower back pain are a result of a medical problem such as endometriosis or pelvic inflammatory disease.